-We asked ourselves what the environmental impact of a fair is for?
-And how can we do our part to be more sustainable and consistent with our way of doing business?
+We asked ourselves: what is the environmental impact of a fair?
+And how can we do our part to be more sustainable and consistent with the way we do business?

-From 22 to 26 October, hall 10, at stand M01-07 of the Sicilian Region, Boniviri took part in TUTTO FOOD in Milan .
+From 22 to 26 October, pavilion 10, at the stand M01-07 of the Sicilian Region, Boniviri took part in TUTTO FOOD in Milan .
 One of the most important international fairs for the world of food.
-It is a great emotion, and it is also an opportunity to present Boniviri at an international level. ’ the environmental impact of a fair?
-And how can we do our part to be more sustainable and consistent with our way of doing business?
+It is a great emotion, and it is also an opportunity to present Boniviri internationally.

-We did some research and Chiara Civardi's article, “Making industrial exhibitions green” (1), sheds light on the impact of the exhibition sector and the less sustainable practices
+We did some research and Chiara Civardi's article, “Making industrial exhibitions green” (1), sheds light on the impact of the exhibition sector and on less sustainable practices related to tradeshows.

-related to tradeshows.
-To give an idea of the scale of these events, as mentioned in the study, pre-covid, in 2018 the number of trade fairs organized in Europe exceeded 2,670, bringing together over 735,500 exhibitors and 75.4 million visitors.
-Despite their importance, conventional industrial events have substantial environmental impacts.
-Indeed, these gatherings require energy and resources, and in addition they are responsible for emissions in all environmental compartments: air, water and soil”.
+To give an idea of the scale of these events, as mentioned in the study, pre-covid, in 2018 the number of exhibitions organized in Europe exceeded 2,670, bringing together over 735,500 exhibitors and 75.4 million visitors.

-For its travels, the Boniviri team generated an emission impact of about 1 ton of CO2 eq.
+For its movements, the Boniviri team generated an emission impact of approximately 1 tonne of CO2 eq.

 For this fair, the Boniviri team (made up of 5 people), considering the travel by plane, car, motorcycle and metro, generated an emission impact of about 1 ton of CO2 eq .
-This impact will be included in our 2021 Impact Report and will be compensated for.
+This impact will be included in our 2021 Impact Report and will be offset .

-'Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away' (Antoine de Saint-Exupéry)
+"Perfection is reached not when there is nothing more to add, but when there is nothing more to take away" (Antoine de Saint-Exupéry)

-We can call it an ecostand , small, but that has a great desire to tell and be told.
-After 4 days of the fair, we can say that it aroused great curiosity on the part of visitors, other exhibitors
+We can define it as an ecostand , small, but which has a great desire to tell and be told.
+After 4 days of the fair, we can say that it aroused great curiosity from visitors, other exhibitors and organizers.

-and organizers.
 We have found that it is often rewarding to remove rather than add.
-We hope that our small test can be replicated and allow other companies in our and other sectors to rethink the way they communicate and present themselves at trade fairs: looking at sustainability first of all as an ethical driver , to which one cannot anymore ù giving up, but also as a competitive lever , which can help stand out from those who do business in the old way".
+We hope that our small test can be replicated and allow other companies in our and other sectors to rethink the way they communicate and present themselves at fairs: looking at sustainability first of all as an ethical driver , which can no longer be given up, but also as a competitive lever , which can help to stand out from those who do business "the old way".

 2 Neugebauer, S., Bolz, M., Mankaa, R., & Traverso, M. (2020).
 How sustainable are sustainability conferences? - Comprehensive life cycle assessment of an international conference series in Europe.
 Journal of cleaner production, 242, 118516